Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 5. Json4Lua https://github.com/craigmj/json4lua   [Luarocks install json Should not be needed]

 ## OPTIMIZATIONS
-For cudnn memory/speed optimization options, see https://github.com/soumith/cudnn.torch
+cudnn is REQUIRED.
+For installation and memory/speed optimization options, see https://github.com/soumith/cudnn.torch